PAXSTORE/paxstore-openapi-dotnet-sdk/docs/MERCHANT_API.md

 ```
 {
-	"businessCode": 1887,
+	"BusinessCode": 1887,
-	"message": "The merchant is not active,unable to disable!"
+	"Message": "The merchant is not active,unable to disable!",
+	"ValidationErrors": null,
+	"Data": null,
+	"PageInfo": null
 }
 ```